-Lisianthus is often used in floral arrangements due to its resemblance to a rose and its longevity.
+Lisianthus plants are often used in floral arrangements due to its resemblance to a rose and its longevity.
 They have a long vase life and can last up to two weeks when they’re cut and put into water, and maybe a little longer if you give them flower food.
 Roses only last about a week, making lisianthus a bit more of a cost-effective yet elegant cut flower option.

-Lisianthus is more than just something pretty to look at; they’re a great pollinator for the garden!
+Lisianthus plants are more than just something pretty to look at; they’re a great pollinator for the garden!
 Bees, butterflies, and hummingbirds will likely flock to your lisianthus plants all summer long.
 They’re a great addition to your garden if you need help attracting pollinators and enjoy cut flowers.
 Cutting them will encourage new growth, so you can keep them around inside and outside all throughout their growing season.

 Good Products At Amazon For Growing Lisianthus: